bhowell2/binary-insert-js/README.md

 The benchmark results can be viewed below and a quick a snapshot of them is given in the tables here too.
 These were done on a Macbook Pro with (Haswell) 2.3 GHz Quad-Core Intel Core i7.
 The benchmark action can also be run to obtain similar results on whatever is powering the Github action workflows.
-The array values were the same for both binary and insert-then-sort and the insertion values were randomly generated (but the same were used for both binary and insert-then-sort insertions).
+The array values were the same for both binary and insert-then-sort and the insertion values were randomly generated (but the same values were used for both binary and insert-then-sort insertions).

 #### Single value insert (averaged over 50 runs)
 | Array Size | Binary Insert (ms) | Insert then sort (ms) |